ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Methodology

 After each persuadee's turn, we employ a 5-point Likert scale~\citep{likert1932technique} to assess the persuadee's perspectives through prompting, which can be represented as: { }

 In above formulas, $p_\text{debate}$ and $p_\text{attitude}$ are task-specific prompts, specified in \Cref{app:prompt}.

-Since LLMs are known to exhibit inconsistency in opinions, which means a LLM might agree to both one claim and the opposite claim~\citep{jung2022maieutic,liang2024internal}, we consider the persuadee's opinion on two contradictory claims, and calculate the balanced agreement score as\footnote{We have $S(\mathbf{Y},H_n,Q)+S(\mathbf{Y},H_n,\neg Q)=1$, which ensures the consistency of LLM opinion judgment.}: { } where $\neg$ means the opposition of the original claim.
+Since LLMs are known to exhibit inconsistency in opinions, which means a LLM might agree to both one claim and the opposite claim~\citep{jung2022maieutic,liang2024internal}, we consider the persuadee's opinion on two contradictory claims, and calculate the balanced agreement score as\footnote{We have $S(\mathbf{Y},H_n,Q)+S(\mathbf{Y},H_n,\neg Q)=1$, which ensures the consistency of LLM opinion judgment.}: { } where \textbf{$\neg$ means the opposition of the original claim}.
+According to the formula, the $S$ score increases when either 1) the LLM expresses stronger agreement with $Q$; or 2) the LLM expresses stronger disagreement with $\neg Q$.
 We believe the persuadee’s self-reported attitude serves as a scalable and reliable evaluation metric for two main reasons.
-First, as LLMs are being deployed into practical applications, they often act as persuadees.
+First, as LLM agents are being deployed into practical applications frequently and ``persuading an LLM'' is a practical task in domains like customer service and paper review.
 Second, as shown in \Cref{sec:human}, LLMs and humans demonstrate a high degree of consistency in their judgments of persuasion.